wikitongues/language-database/schema.md

 `Question: reference books on user table or author on books table?`

 #Method 2
-A centralized books table references each author.
-Each language pair has its own unique corpus table.
+A centralized books table references authors.
+Each language *pair* has its own unique corpus table.
 Dictionaries are defined in belongs-to relationships as phrase pair book IDs.
 ###User Table
 |ID|User Name|OAuth|…|
 |---|---|---|---|